hardik-rajpal/SimpleGraph/README.md

 ############################
-DSA Project by Hardik Rajpal
+SimpleGraph: DSA Project by Hardik Rajpal
 ############################

 I have (with permission) done a project different from the two screensaver alternatives offered in the announcement.
 This is a data structure library for (undirected for now) Graphs in C++.
-It comes with an Electron-based renderer for graphs created using the library.
+It comes with an Electron-based renderer for graphs that are created using the library.
 The two programs communicate via local socket server (c++) and client (js) objects.

 The demo suggested by Prof. Raman was an animation of a bfs.
-That is not ready yet.

 Supported platforms: Windows 10 (64bit).

 Graph.h: Contains list of functionality (with few definitions) and classes.

+Server.h: Contains list of functionality for ServerSocket class.

+config.h: Used to allow building with and without the server implementation.

-Graph.cpp: Contains implementation of SimpleGraph, Edge, Node and ServerSocket.
+Graph.cpp: Contains implementation of SimpleGraph methods.

 Graph.tpp: Contains implementations of functions using c++ templates (they can't be
             implemented in regular .cpp files.)

-server.cpp:Contains implementation for ServerSocket.cpp using winsock2 API.
+Server.cpp:Contains implementation for ServerSocket.cpp using winsock2 API.

-main.cpp: Example program using the library.

-testing.cpp: Secondary testing file.
-(Not relevant to the project's demo).
+Static.cpp: Contains auxiliary functions like serializers and parsers, and
+            templates for standard graphs.

 Makefile: makefile for Windows.